tombenke/rest-tool/docs/server.md

 - __monitoring.js__
   A sample module, which demonstrates how an implementation should be written.

-In a newly created API project the server is configured to work immediatly.
+In a newly created API project the server is configured to work immediately.
 The default `config.yml` looks like this:

     # Use this environment by default,
-    # if server is started without the --env switch.
+    # if server is started without the <env> parameter
     useEnvironment: development
     #useEnvironment: production